 March 2020 book releases are filled with family fiction, sports, and the performing arts.
 I have a serious soft spot for contemporary realistic fiction.

-I just started reading Harley in the Sky by Akemi Dawn Bowman.
-I had to have this new releases after I saw the publisher’s description deeming the title as “The Greatest Showman meets This Is Us.”
+I just started reading Harley in the Sky by Akemi Dawn Bowman and had to have this new releases after I saw the publisher’s description deeming the title as “The Greatest Showman meets This Is Us.”
 True story, I was late to the party on This Is Us, and I will not miss Harley in the Sky now.

 Harley Milano is a multiracial teen who dreams of becoming a trapeze artist.
 Her family runs a Las Vegas circus, but her parents continually reinforce getting an education versus performing.
 Harley doesn’t not want to go to college.